hsallaku/ArtChain/README.md

 ## Testing

-Validator node login information:
+Existing validator node login information:

-Username: LouvreMuseum
+Username: LouvreMuseum,
 Password: 123

-Standard node login information:
+Existing standard node login information:

-Username: arafat
+Username: arafat,
 Password: 123

 If you would like to create a new validator node, register as a standard node and close the program.
 Open the users.json file in the program directory, and change the desired user's status from "s" to "v".